smathog/Rust-Full-Stack-Workshop-DevBCN/README.md

 # Rust Full Stack Workshop

-An implementation of the Barcelona Rust [Rust Full Stack Workshop](https://bcnrust.github.io/devbcn-workshop/index.html) project without the use of Shuttle, with Actix 4 and Dioxus 0.5.
-Accordingly, there are several implementation differences between this implementation and the reference version, particularly when it comes to deployment and the implementation of the frontend, as Dioxus 0.5 differs significantly from previous versions due to the new signal-based hooks.
+An implementation of the Barcelona Rust [Rust Full Stack Workshop](https://bcnrust.github.io/devbcn-workshop/index.html) project without the use of Shuttle, with [Actix 4](https://actix.rs/) and [Dioxus 0.5](https://dioxuslabs.com/).
+Accordingly, there are several implementation differences between this implementation and the reference version, particularly when it comes to deployment (localhost only for now!) and the implementation of the frontend, as Dioxus 0.5 differs pretty significantly from previous versions due to the new signal-based hooks.

 ## Database Deployment